wp-plugins/gold-price-live/readme.txt

 == Changelog ==

+= 5.00 =
+* Our FREE plugin updates 1 time per day at 12PM MST.
+For up to the minute pricing please use our paid plugin @ www.gold-feed.com.

 = 4.00 =
 * Due to popular demand our plugin now includes all the features of our paid version but only 1 time per hour.
 Our paid version of this plugin updates in real time.
 To subscribe visit www.gold-feed.com.